daleonpz/zix/README.md

 The project is functional.
 It has been tested on the `nucleo_wb55rg` board and is ready for use in developing Zephyr applications with MCUboot support.
 The project is actively maintained, and contributions are welcome.

-Limitations:
-- Twister functionality is not fully implemented.

 **[Back to top](#table-of-contents)**

 ## Getting Started